 In cooperation with T-Systems and the security company Rohde & Schwarz Cybersecurity GmbH, Saarland was the first German state to implement modern, flexible, and comprehensive encryption for the state authorities in accordance with the BSI’s high classified information requirements.

 With its cybersecurity mindset, Saarland has created a blueprint for other public institutions to follow.
-As Ammar Alkassar, CIO of Saarland, explained, “With this solution, Saarland is not only consistently implementing its “’Cybersecurity First” digitization strategy.
+As Ammar Alkassar, CIO of Saarland, explained, “With this solution, Saarland is not only consistently implementing its “’Cybersecurity First” digitalization strategy.
 It also provides a template for Germany and shows how comprehensive encryption can be implemented across all authorities in the state.”

 “Nevertheless, there is still a lot to do: cybersecurity is more than just encryption and the challenges for public IT will continue to increase,” said the state CIO.